-Senorita, looks like you ain't done nothing good
+Senorita, looks like you

-When it ain't supposed to do
+Ain't done nothing good women ain't supposed to do

 Behind the glass at a peep show

-I got nervous 'cause I don't know
+I got nervous 'cause, I don't know

 Can she see me behind that window?

-I can't get the girl with the Spanish tears out of my mind
+I can't get the girl with the Spanish tears

 I've got to make her mine, all mine

-But somethin' is wrong, she don't belong
+But somethin's wrong, she don't belong

-She oughta be back where she's from
+She ought to be back where she's from

-Maybe back on this Mexico City
+Maybe back home is Mexico City

 But God don't make lonely girls